Teeth whitening and dental procedure and can only be carried out by the dentist, in this blog post we discuss this

 The General Dental Council is the organisation which oversees dentistry in the United Kingdom and it has recently prosecuted a beautician for carrying out teeth whitening.
 As recently as third of August 2012 this beautician faced two charges at Preston Magistrates Court.

 It was alleged that she unlawfully practised dentistry by carrying out tooth whitening when she was not registered with the General Dental Council, this is contrary to the Dentists act 1984.
 It is also alleged that she unlawfully carried out the business of dentistry when she was not entitled to do so, also contrary to the Dentists Act 1984.

-The beautician was investigated after a complaint was made about her by a member of the general public regarding the manner in which her teeth have been whitened, she was fined £600 on each of the offences and ordered to pay £3277 towards costs.
+The beautician was investigated after a complaint was made about her by a member of the general public regarding how her teeth have been whitened, she was fined £600 on each of the offences and ordered to pay £3277 towards costs.

 We recommend that anyone considering having their teeth whitened should always see a general dental Council registered dentist so that they can be fully assessed whether teeth whitening is appropriate or right for them.
 See reviews.